This article was used to help people make affordability complaints to BrightHouse.

-If you are still paying for an item that is unaffordable, the BrightHouse interest that was added on is deducted from what you owe.
-You should also be allowed to repay any that is left at a more affordable rate.
+If you are still paying for an item that is unaffordable, the BrightHouse interest that was added on is removed so you only pay for the item itself, not the extra interest.

 How far back can you go?

-The Financial Ombudsman usually only looks at complaints about things which have happened in the past 6 years.
-If you bought something from BrightHouse more than 6 years ago, you probably won’t get a refund.
+The Financial Ombudsman (FOS) usually only looks at complaints about things which have happened in the past 6 years.

 Who shouldn’t do this